 God's Own Country

-The God's own Country resources were created to support and inspire rural churches as well as to support them in meeting the unique challenges of ministry in a rural environment.
+The God's own Country resources were created to inspire rural churches as well as to support them in meeting the unique challenges of ministry in a rural environment.

 Made up of the six sections listed below, God's own Country can be downloaded as a text file to be read online or printed.